Dashboards are a way to organize previously saved stories and combine them with other contextual items such as text, images, and embedded content.

 e) Other Suggestions

-Build out a section of the dashboard for initial review before completing the final deliverable.
+Build out a dashboard section for initial review before completing the final deliverable.

 To make pages look great, we enlist design services.
 Contact firstname.lastname@example.org if you want to learn more.

 2. Dashboard canvas